InternRobotics/MMSI-Video-Bench/README.md

   "ref_images": [Paths to auxiliary images referenced in the question,...], "video_list": [
     {
-      "path": Video clip file path,
+      "path": Video clip file path.
-      "start": Timestamp (in seconds) of the first frame of the video clip in the original recording, "end": Timestamp (in seconds) of the last frame of the video clip in the original recording, "base_fps": Base sampling rate
+      "start": Timestamp (in seconds) of the first frame of the video clip in the original recording.
+      "end": Timestamp (in seconds) of the last frame of the video clip in the original recording.
+      "base_fps": Base sampling rate.
     },
     ...
   ],
-  "frames_list": [[Paths to frames sampled at the base sampling rate,...],...], "system_prompt": "...",
+  "frames_list": [[Paths to frames sampled at the base sampling rate,...],...]
+  "system_prompt": "...".
-  "task_prompt": Task-specific prompt,
+  "task_prompt": Task-specific prompt.
-  "user_prompt": Question text, with <video> as a placeholder for video and <image> for auxiliary images, "format_prompt": Output format requirements, "ground_truth": Correct answer
+  "user_prompt": Question text, with <video> as a placeholder for video and <image> for auxiliary images.
+  "format_prompt": Output format requirements.
+  "ground_truth": Correct answer.
 }
 ```